 What Is Phen Rage?

 ‘Phen rage’ is the name given to the side effect of increased anger as a result of taking phentermine.
 Phen rage encompasses feelings of frustration, impatience, hostility, irritability, and anger.
 This anger is often directed outwards in angry outbursts, shouting, and even physical destruction or violence.
 So, if you’ve noticed that you’re suddenly overreacting to situations which would not usually have caused this effect then it’s likely that you’re experiencing phen rage.
-But you’re certainly not alone; phen rage is a reasonably common side effect, as shown here in our poll of phentermine forum users.
-It can be seen that around 22% of respondents reported that they had experienced this effect.
-In addition, our phentermine forum contains many conversations between phentermine users sharing accounts of feeling angry as a result of taking phentermine.
+But you’re certainly not alone; phen rage is a reasonably common side effect.
+In fact, 22% of phentermine users in a recent poll reported that they had experienced phen rage.
+In addition, our support group on Facebook contains many conversations between phentermine users sharing accounts of feeling angry as a result of taking phentermine.

 Why Am I Angry On Phentermine?